hemanthkv14/School-Equipment-Lending-Portal/README.md

 mvn spring-boot:run
 Equipment service listening on http://localhost:8080 In the current setup , connected to localhost postgres database

+cd selp-notification-service
+Run npm run dev
+This service would run as a cron , that check the duedate and sends an email 2 days before and send the details to notification table .
+If a message is send it wont send the message again

 Made slight change to 1 field is users table .
 This change is to make user_id auto generated